Sweta1206/Demo_Distance/README.md

 - Read file cities.txt and store the source and destinations as ArrayList of array having source and destination ArrayList<String[]> cities and array[Source,destination].

-  3.a Store the source and destinations in a Set to get uniques nodes to generate a graph with vertex and connecting nodes.
+  3.a.
+Store the source and destinations in a Set to get uniques nodes to generate a graph with vertex and connecting nodes.

-  3.b Create a graph.class to define the graph structure which will be a Map with Key as unique cities and values as destination cities it is connected to.
-Graph.class will also
-      have methods to generate graph and traverse the graph.
+  3.b.
+Create a graph.class to define the graph structure which will be a Map with Key as unique cities and values as destination cities it is connected to.
+Graph class will      also  have methods to generate graph and traverse the graph.

-  3.c Call addCities() of graph to define the unique cities as Key of Map.
+  3.c.
+Call addCities() of graph to define the unique cities as Key of Map.

-  3.d Call addEdge() of graph to add connections from key i.e source to various destinates it can route to.
+  3.d.
+Call addEdge() of graph to add connections from key i.e source to various destinates it can route to.

-  3.e As the graph will be generated now the next step is to check if the source and destination pass are present in the vertexs or keys of Map.
-If yes call isReachable() method
-      of graph which contains the logic for traversing the map to check if there exists a path from source to destination.
+  3.e.
+As the graph will be generated now the next step is to check if the source and destination pass are present in the vertexs or keys of Map.
+If yes call isReachable()   method of graph which contains the logic for traversing the map to check if there exists a path from source to destination.

 - isReachable()